|

 forests where bamboo thrives.
 Why?
 Because bamboo is their

-past, this wasn't a problem, but today, over 1.3 billion
+past, this wasn't a problem, but today, about one billion

 people live in China.
 Many farm the lower slopes of the

 pandas' mountain home.
-Pandas' habitat is now only 2,300 square miles
+Pandas' habitat is now only half the

 expanded, pandas are in serious trouble.
 Low Reproductivity: Pandas are very picky about